 On the other hand, prebiotics found in foods as dietary fibers or indigestible carbohydrates are safe to be consumed in most cases and play a fundamental role in maintaining microbiome health.50, 51 Bacterial fermentation of dietary fiber that remains undigested or partially digested in the gut produces short chain fatty acids (SCFAs) and polyamines.
 These substances, considered to be potential anti-carcinogenic agents, play several crucial roles, such as providing energy to intestinal epithelial cells and maintaining gut barrier integrity.
 They also mediate immune cell phenotypes through epigenetic mechanisms, altering host gene expression, inducing autophagy, and stimulating production of anti-inflammatory cytokines.
 Inulin and oligofructose are important prebiotics abundantly present in artichokes, bananas, chicory root, garlic, onions, leeks, legumes, and yams, and can work together as synbiotics to synergize their benefits.

-An impaired microbiome has been shown to reduce efficacy of chemotherapy and immunotherapy.52 Commensal microbiota can improve the efficacy of anticancer therapies by modulating both the host immunity (increased NK cell activity), as well as tumor-associated immunity.
+An impaired microbiome has been shown to reduce efficacy of chemotherapy and bio-immunotherapy.52 Commensal microbiota can improve the efficacy of anticancer therapies by modulating both the host immunity (increased NK cell activity), as well as tumor-associated immunity.
 In other words, probiotics may provide an avenue to synergize treatment efficacy.

 The immunomodulatory effect of probiotics varies according to the strain, diverging in the cytokine expression profile and its effect over the inflammation response.
 Beneficial effects of probiotic Lactobacillus and Bifidobacterium based on their immunomodulatory properties over Th1/Th2 balance, as well as their capacity to produce bioactive metabolites from dietary phytoestrogens, have been proven.
 The following bacteria have demonstrated promising benefits based on numerous scientific studies: (Lactobacillus species) L. rhamnosus, L. plantarum, L. lactis, L. acidophilus, L. salivarus, L. paracasei, and L. fermentum; (Bifidobacterium species) B. longum, B. breve and B. bifidum.53